opensearch-project/project-website/_posts/2023-03-30-semantic-science-benchmarks.md

 ### 4.4.
 Other comparisons

 We explored using [cosine similarity](https://pytorch.org/docs/stable/generated/torch.nn.CosineSimilarity.html) instead of dot product for the neural retriever, but it led to worse results.
-This is probably because TAS-B was trained using dot product similarity instead of cosine.
+This is probably because TAS-B was trained using dot product similarity instead of cosine similarity.

 Among other neural models, we tried the [ANCE](https://huggingface.co/sentence-transformers/msmarco-roberta-base-ance-firstp) model, but it lead to substantially worse results than TAS-B. We did not benchmark the [MiniLM](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2) or [MPNet](https://huggingface.co/sentence-transformers/all-mpnet-base-v2) models because both were tuned on the 1B sentence pair data and thus could not be evaluated in a zero-shot regime.
 Nevertheless, we evaluated them after fine-tuning on synthetic data using private test datasets and found the performance to be almost as good as TAS-B.